shouryaj98/chariot-client/README.md

 The command-line interface provides complete access to the Chariot API.
 It is built on top of a Go SDK and is the programmatic sibling to the [Chariot UI](https://github.com/praetorian-inc/chariot-ui).

-To build the cli, run:
+To build the CLI, run:

 ```
 make cli